luisincrespo/react-custom-list/README.md

 # react-list
-Simple React Component for a list where you can add, update, delete and search items.
+React Component for a list where you can add, edit, remove and search items.